By guest blogger Caitlin Kelly; above image by Jake Sporn. Last updated January 10, 2022.

 The final run

 The sun slowly disappears behind the ridge.
 The Slides loom above us as we ascend the summit chair once more before the lifts shut down for the day.
 We stop at the top of Skyward and take in a view that never grows old.
 We are lucky and happy and acknowledge that to each other.
-One after the other, we drop off the headwall and cruise down, finding powder stashes on the sides of the trails.
+One after the other, we drop off the headwall and cruise down, finding untouched powder stashes on the sides of the trails — the kind of snow that is usually gobbled up by the masses by midday.
 We end up at the base lodge and click out of our skis.
+Another perk of saving on lodging and skiing is having extra to spend on some après at the lodge.
 We go inside to ditch our ski boots and head up to the Cloudspin Bar for a cold one and a pile of nachos to share and reminisce about our stellar day on the mountain.

-There are no ski in/ski out chalets or condominiums clogging up the forests on Whiteface (which, in my opinion, is what makes this mountain so great — skiing for the sake of skiing).
-There is plenty of lodging close to the mountain in Wilmington, and 15 minutes southwest in Lake Placid.
-There are also hostels in Keene Valley and Lake Placid, if that’s more your speed.
+The middle of the week is also the best time to strike deals on lodging.
+While there are no ski in/ski out chalets or condominiums clogging up the forests on Whiteface, there are plenty of lodging options close to the mountain in Wilmington and Lake Placid, plus hostels in Keene Valley and Lake Placid, if that’s more your speed.
+All of these options are bound to provide more affordable rates on the weekdays than a busy weekend or holiday.
 Keep an eye on the weather if you’re thinking of traveling, or even if you live in town.
 Bluebird midweek is hard to beat, and if you’re lucky and the forecast predicts a big storm, travel the night before and get ready for a great day of skiing.